Follow my simple, doable 5-step front porch organization process to make this space more beautiful, inviting, and efficient.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.

 Assessing the front porch

 I have to admit that I have let our front porch go, mostly because I wanted to show you how I organize it.
-So the first step is taking a good look the front porch for your organization.
+So the first step is to take a good look at the front porch for your organization.
 Don’t get discouraged if you are starting to feel overwhelm!
 I will break it down for you!